Book 16

 A) Answer these questions:

-3. What did his wife say about that?
+4. What did his wife think about the food in roadside restaurants?

 B) Which words in the story mean the opposite of: